tiiuae/ghaf-infra/terraform/README.md

 $ cd ghaf-infra
 ```

-All the commands in this document are executed from terraform nix-shell inside the `./terraform` directory.
+All commands in this document are executed from terraform nix-shell inside the `terraform` directory.

 Bootstrap terraform nix-shell with the required dependencies:
 ```bash